fyohannes2/Caps-n-Stems/README.md

 <img width="1440" alt="Screen Shot 2022-07-13 at 12 33 12 AM" src="https://user-images.githubusercontent.com/107531552/178651681-3a20dbde-40e5-4480-9b16-cbf2060f2418.png">

 # What did I learn?
-How to use python, psql and Django to build a simple application.
+How to use python, psql and Django to build a application.

 # Biggest challenge:
 1. Deployment to Heroku and control flow with github.